shuklaharsh2206/Instagram-User-Analytics/README.md

-Below are the following tasks which i had in this project:- SQL Tasks :-
+Below are the following tasks which I had performed in this project:- SQL Tasks :-
 A) Marketing Analysis: